What Does the New Law Mean for Divorcing Couples?

 Please remember, the new system will also not affect the financial settlement process which doesn’t fall under the new law so if you are considering a divorce, it is vital to seek advice from a legal professional to understand your position and the next steps you should take.

 Farleys has a team of experienced family law specialists on hand to assist divorcing couples at every step of the process.
-For a limited time, you can book a case management meeting for just £300 + VAT.
 For more information, call us today on 0845 287 0939, contact us by email, or chat to us through the online chat below.